openvswitch/ovs/Documentation/internals/security.rst

 default policy, we expect report date to disclosure date to be 10 to 15 business days.

-Operating system vendors are obvious downstream stakeholders.
-It may not be necessary to be too choosy about who to include: any major Open vSwitch user who is interested and can be considered trustworthy enough could be included.
-To become a downstream stakeholder, email the ovs-security mailing list.
+Operating system vendors are obvious downstream stakeholders, however, any major Open vSwitch user who is interested and can be considered trustworthy enough could be included.
+To request being added to the Downstream mailing list, email the ovs-security mailing list.
+Please include a few sentences on how your organization uses Open vSwitch.
+If possible, please provide a security-related email alias rather than a direct end-user address.

 If the vulnerability is already public, skip this step.